np8k4q9rm6-hue/FieldRecord/PRIVACY.md

-# Evidence Log Pro – Privacy Policy
+# FieldRecord – Privacy Policy

-Last updated: {{01/28/2026}}
+Last updated: {{DATE}}

 CodePeregrine LLC ("we", "our") values your privacy.
-Evidence Log Pro is designed to operate entirely on-device.
+FieldRecord is designed to operate entirely on-device.
 We do not collect, store, or transmit your data to our servers.
 There are no analytics or cloud sync services involved.

 ## Introduction
-This privacy policy explains how your data is handled when using Evidence Log Pro.
+This privacy policy explains how your data is handled when using FieldRecord.
 Our app operates fully on-device, ensuring your information stays private and under your control.

 ## Data We Do Not Collect
 - No account creation